-One commenter expressed concern about the amount of additional area that would be brought into shoreline jurisdiction, and that many areas in the flood of record are far away from the regulated water body.
-They are also concerned about the additional regulations that come along with the SMP.
-Public comments on this item are attached to this briefing as Attachment C.
+One commenter expressed concern about the amount of additional area that would be brought into shoreline jurisdiction if the flood of record were included.
+They commented that many areas in the flood of record are far away from the regulated water body.
+They are also concerned about the additional regulations associated with the SMP.
+Public comments on this item are attached to this briefing as Attachment C. Staff would note that the 100-year floodplain is also currently mapped on portions of the property.
+Because the current SMP includes the 100-year floodplain in shoreline jurisdiction, these areas are subject to the current SMP today.

-The public comments raise a decision point for the Board: whether to retain frequently flooded areas within SMP jurisdiction.
+The public comments raise two decision points for the Board: